-- SPI command RST_PULSE

-- SPI command to switch between the internal clock and the external clock

-- SPI command to enter POWERDOWN then wakeup
+- SPI command RST_PULSE - SPI command to enter POWERDOWN then wakeup

-After reset the BT815/6 will be in the SLEEP state.
+After reset the BT817/8 will be in the SLEEP state.
 Upon receiving the SPI ACTIVE command (or CLKEXT followed by SPI ACTIVE command if external clock source is used), the clock oscillator and PLL will start up.
-Once the clock is stable, the chip will check and repair its internal RAM, running the configuration and release the clock to the system.
-The chip will exit the reset and boot-up state and enter into normal operations.
+Once the clock is stable, the chip will check and repair its internal RAM, running the configuration and then entering into normal operations.
 The boot-up may take up to 300ms to complete.
-During boot up process, software should not access BT815/6 register or RAM.
+During boot up process, software should not access BT817/8 register or RAM except reading REG_ID and REG_CPURESET.